Explanations¶

 npm run serve

-You can find a full example on using the Document Validation UI in a React application here.
+You can find a full example of using the Document Validation UI in a React application here.

 On the Konfuzio Dashboard, open the left-side menu and click “Projects”.